 Tony Cohn is a rising sophomore Public Communication/Theatre double major studying at American University.
 Born and raised in Chicago, IL, Tony enjoys writing, directing, and traveling.
 During his time at American University, he has been involved in several department and student theatrical productions.
 Tony has been awarded recognition through the School of Communication for excellence in photography and visual literacy.
 He is looking forward to joining the DWC team.

-Jonathan Davies is a rising junior currently studying Communication Management and Design, with a concentration in Instructional Technology.
-This is his second year working as a Teaching Assistant for DWC.
+Jonathan Davies is a rising senior currently studying Communication Management and Design, with a concentration in Instructional Technology.
+This is his third year working for DWC, he has now taken on the role of Assistant Director of Social Media.
 During the year he works for Information Technology Services as a Training Specialist.
 He is also interning with Turning Technologies.
-During the past year he was a producer of IC-IU a TV show airing on ICTV.
+He has a passion for instructional design, training, teaching, and learning.
 In his spare time Jonathan loves to be outdoors, camping, hiking, and enjoying nature.
 Jonathan is looking forward to spending an epic summer working at DWC!